 Making a deep dive into her museum exhibit Love Language with my Meta RB glasses

 In the past month, I have visited Dyani White Hawk’s Walker Art Center exhibition Love Language several times.
 After the second viewing, on leaving the museum overwhelmed, I asked myself: How can I convey this experience to friends who have not yet encountered the work?
-After careful thought, one word asserted itself—insistently, accurately, and simply: PROFOUND.
+After careful thought, one word asserted itself—insistently, and simply: PROFOUND.

 Because of my background, this work is deeply personal.
 I’ll get to that—but first, some viewing context.
 I have Stargardt’s disease, a genetic form of macular degeneration.
 My peripheral vision remains intact, but my central vision has deteriorated to the point that I am unable to read text.
 For the past five years, most of my museum visits were made with friends who generously read captions and wall text aloud for me.
 Now, that limitation has been bridged by my Meta Ray-Ban glasses.